pradhyumna2003/spring-boot-MSSQL/README.md

 # Introduction

-Microservice Application to accept the APIs and to store into the DB
+Microservice application to accept the APIs and to store into the DB

 # Build